bitbns-official/bitbnspy/README.md

 <h3> Getting Started </h3>

 Now we support public and private endpoints.
 One does not have to provide API Keys in case they just want to use our public endpoints.
-<br>In case one wants to use both public and private endpoints, they can do so by following the instatiation method for private endpoints.
+<br>In case one wants to use both public and private endpoints, they can do so by following the instatiation arethod for private endpoints.

 <h4> Instantiation for Public Endpoints </h2>